14-Steps On “How To Do SEO Yourself” for your website and save money?

 LSI keywords are related terms you could use to help search engines further understand your page content’s overall topic.

-For example, let’s say you’ve learned enough SEO and are confident you could offer your affordable SEO services for small businesses in your local area.
+For example, let’s say you’ve learned enough SEO and are confident you could offer your SEO services for small business in your local area.

 The keyword term you might be thinking of targeting is ‘small business SEO.’